FNNDSC/pl-markimg/README.rst

         [--addTextColor <additionalTextColor>]
         The color of the additional text to be shown on the image.
         Default is white.

+        [--addTextOffset <additionalTextOffset>]
+        If specified, move the additional text using the offset coordinates (x,y).
+Accepts a tuple in the form of "x,y"

         [-h] [--help]
         If specified, show help message and exit.